 This behaviour is not replicated by the socket implementation.
 A send operation will detect a remote close and immediately return this to the caller, but do nothing else.
-A reader will therefor be able to extract any data from the OS buffers.
-If the socket is set to active to not false, the data will be received as expected ($\{tcp, \ldots\}$ and then a closed message ($\{tcp_closed, \ldots\}$ will be received (not an error).
+A reader will therefore be able to extract any data from the OS buffers.
+If the socket is set to active to not false, the data will be received as expected ({tcp, ...} and then a closed message ({tcp_closed, ...} will be received (not an error).